Shaping our future farmers, food entrepreneurs and food system leaders

-Our goal at the Center for Farm and Food System Entrepreneurship is to support and expand the NWA food and farm economy through programs that:
+Our goal at the Center for Arkansas Farms and Food is to support and expand the NWA food and farm economy through programs that:

 - create experiential learning opportunities for beginning farmers so they may start out with a strong foundation in farm business and sustainable practices